DC 6504Respiratory System38 CFR § 4.97

 A 10% rating requires: Loss of part of one ala, or other obvious disfigurement.
 A 30% rating requires: Exposing both nasal passages.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Nose, loss of part of, or scars qualify for TDIU (Total Disability Individual Unemployability)?
+Can Nose, loss of part of, or scars qualify for TDIU?

-What evidence do I need to establish service connection for Nose, loss of part of, or scars?
+What evidence supports a higher rating for Nose, loss of part of, or scars?

-What is the C&P exam like for Nose, loss of part of, or scars?
+What happens at the C&P exam for Nose, loss of part of, or scars?

 Get a Personalized Rating Analysis